 Henrik looking for rare minerals, Ilimaussaq, South Greenland

 Prof Henrik Friis (2009) PhD St Andrews, jointly supervised with Dr Colin Donaldson and Dr Terry Williams (Natural History Museum, London).
-Now Associate Professor of Mineralogy, University of Oslo, Norway.
+Now Professor of Mineralogy, University of Oslo, Norway.

 Dr Jamie McCreath (2009) PhD St Andrews, jointly supervised with Dr Colin Donaldson.
 Previously exploration geologist; now consultant in renewable energy.